ozoneplatform/ozp-iwc/tutorial/03_structure.md

 layout: tutorial
 title: Resource Structuring
 ---
+# Why the / ?
+The IWC utilizes forward slashes to signify hierarchy of resources.
+Borrowing from REST, IWC uses the `/` to show the pathing of a resource relative to its API.
+This naming schema translates well for coupling backend requests with IWC resources both against IWC & non-IWC backends.

 # Abstracting Resources
 In the previous tutorials, IWC resource interaction has been on the individual resource level